Individualized study is the most common method of teaching and learning at Athabasca University.

 Nursing students: Please consult the Undergraduate Course Withdrawal and Refund Policy – Individualized Study for academic impact of a withdrawal from a nursing clinical and for the process that must be followed.

-Students are responsible for the cost of returning any learning resources to Athabasca University.
+Students are responsible for the cost of returning any course materials to Athabasca University.
 For more information on refunds and returns, refer to Refunds: Individualized Study Course Tuition.

 At Athabasca University, students are permitted one registration and one re-registration in each course.
 You may re-register in an undergraduate course provided you are eligible to register in the current revision of the course and that you have not previously re-registered in the course.
 You cannot re-register in a course that has been temporarily or permanently closed.

 In order to carry forward any completed coursework and examination results in an individualized study course, you must first obtain written approval from the course professor/course coordinator.

 Information effective Sept.
 1, 2020 to Aug.
 31, 2021.